Afreen2907/Angular-Project-ZTM/README.md

 #### ngOnDestroy()

+### Global CSS vs Scoped CSS

+#### Global CSS
+ Styles added to the file, style.css affects the global CSS

+#### Scoped CSS
+ Styles which are placed in the component only affects the styles of that template

 ## Miscellaneous notes or references

  - Type Annotations are a way to describe the data in our application